 Traditional surgery requires a long incision (cut) down the center of the abdomen and a lengthy recovery period.
 Laparoscopic surgery eliminates the need for this large incision.
 As a result, you may have less pain and scarring after surgery, faster recovery, and less risk of infection.

 Laparoscopy for prostate removal looks promising.
-Men who undergo this technique have less blood loss, less need for pain medication, shorter hospital stays, quicker return to regular meals and activities, early removal of urethral catheters (tubes inserted through the penis to drain urine from the bladder), and a quicker recovery.
+Men who undergo this technique have less blood loss, less need for pain medication, shorter hospital stays, quicker return to regular activities, early removal of urethral catheters (tubes inserted through the penis to drain urine from the bladder), and a quicker recovery.

 Laparoscopy appears to treat the prostate cancer as effectively as surgeries done with a large incision.

 As is the case with other minimally invasive procedures, laparoscopic prostate removal has significant advantages over traditional surgery:

 Laparoscopy can shorten your hospital stay to one or two days.
 About 50% of men are discharged one day after surgery.
 (The length of stay depends on how quickly you recover and the extent of the surgery.)